-Our Loan Book is €59.4 million at 30 September 2022.
+Our Loan Book is €63.1 million as at 30 September 2023.
 Progressive Credit Union is actively lending and very much open for business.
-We will continue to develop our range of Loan Products and are keen to lend, offering approval in principle on loans up to €100,000 in 24 hours.

 It is very encouraging to see that the vast majority of our members are still honouring their loan repayment commitments and repaying their loans as agreed.
-Arrears on loans are relatively low and well under control.
-We ask that any member who may experience difficulties contact us as soon as possible to review your repayment options.
+Arrears on loans are relatively low and under constant review.
+As always we ask that any member who may experience difficulties contact us as soon as possible to review your repayment options.